mbdevpl/AprioriAllLib/readme.md

 ### Examples

-<code>AprioriAll dataset1.xml 0.2</code> runs AprioriAll algorithm with support 0.2 on given data set
+<code>AprioriAll dataset1.xml 0.2</code> runs AprioriAll algorithm with
+support 0.2 on given data set

-<code>Apriori dataset2.xml 0.3</code> runs Apriori algorithm with support 0.3 on given data set
+<code>Apriori dataset2.xml 0.3</code> runs Apriori algorithm with support
+0.3 on given data set

+Apriori and AprioriAll executables do not have any extra options at the moment.

+The executables do not (yet) allow execution of parallel (OpenCL) version of the algorithm.
+It is still accessible via AprioriAllLib.dll and the benchmarking executable.
+It was tested on AMD GPU, but it is not efficient enough to be useful in practice.
+Current development focuses primarily on the parallel version, with only minor tweaks (if any) in the serialized.

+<code>AprioriAllLibBenchmark testsCount=1 openCL support=0.1 input=Example2</code>

+<code>AprioriAllLibBenchmark testsCount=4 openCL serialized support=0.5 custCountMin=1 custCountMax=10 transactCount=3 itemCount=3 uniqueIds=7</code>

+<code>AprioriAllLibBenchmark testsCount=3 openCL warmUp support=0.5 custCountMin=1 custCountMax=30 transactCount=5 itemCount=5 uniqueIds=20</code>

+Benchmark command-line options are currently not documented as they frequently change.

 ## Timeline